steveshogren/hugo-blog/content/post/modern-di.md

 {{< / highlight >}}

 If you are heavily invested in unit-testing, you might find you need very little actual interface polymorphism.
-To see if you really need interface polymorphism, count how many interfaces in your codebase only have a single concrete class in production.
-Each interface with a single concrete class is boilerplate that can be replaced with a lambda!
+To see where you really use interface polymorphism, find the interfaces in your codebase only have a single concrete class in production.
+Each interface with a single concrete class is test-only boilerplate that can safely replaced with a lambda!

 For more examples, [check out SimpleMock!]({{< relref "simplemock-unit-test-mocking.md" >}})